Start planning your trip

 You may have seen the elaborate shrine pictured in a travel guide.
 As the burial site of Japan's military hero Ieyasu Tokugawa, the Toshogu has had a significant influence on Japan's history and culture.

 This article covers Toshogu's history, its standout features, and what visitors can do at this renowned site.
-We hope this will enhance your visit to the shrine!
+We hope this will enhance your visit to the shrine.

-Ieyasu Tokugawa - Warrior and Politician
+Ieyasu Tokugawa: Military Leader and Politician

 Ieyasu Tokugawa (1543-1616) is remembered in Japanese history as the military hero who brought an end to a century-long age of wars.